sunilson/just-lift/README.md

 - [ ] Convert to Multiplatform project
 - [ ] Store workout configuration and load on app start
 - [ ] Persist and display Statistics
+- [ ] Error handling and user feedback